sumaime/Games-Recommender-System/README.md

 ## Summary
 The game industry belongs to entertainment industry, which is growing rapidly.
 Video games ranked as the 4th most spending field according to PWC US outlook for entertainment & media segments.
 Steam is the largest digital distribution platform for PC gaming and has over 100m active users on platform.

-In this project, we scraped the game and users’ information through Steam API and using different recommendation models to create lists games the users most likely to play.
+In this project, we scraped the game and users’ information through Steam API and using different recommendation models to create lists of games the users most likely to play.

 ## Models